 We mentioned that it wouldn’t be all doom and gloom, right?

-One of the positive psychological effects of being single too long is that it can help you attain a better social life.
-As revealed by the American Psychological Association, people who have been single too long tend to have better social lives.
+One of the positive psychological effects of never having a girlfriend or boyfriend is that it can help you attain a better social life.

 For one, they can take off for a get-together at any time and spend much time hanging out with their friends.
 This makes them generally considered social butterflies (even if they are not).

-6. Giving up the safety that comes from solitude can be daunting
+6. Giving up the safety of solitude can be daunting

 Being in a relationship involves allowing someone into your space.
 It involves opening your heart and trusting that they won’t dash the hopes you’ve placed in them.